-$\triangle$ Safety Information
+Safety Information

 Safety data that is processed, organized or analyzed in a given context so as to make it useful for safety management purposes.

 See Safety Data.

 Safety Management System (SMS) A systematic approach to managing safety within an organization, including the necessary organizational structures, accountabilities, policies and procedures.
-As a minimum, an SMS: - Identifies safety hazards; - Ensures that remedial action necessary to maintain an acceptable level of safety is implemented; - Provides for continuous monitoring and regular assessment of the safety level achieved; and - Aims to make continuous improvement to the overall level of safety. □ Safety Objective A brief high-level statement of a desired safety outcome that is to be achieved within an operator's safety management system (SMS).
+As a minimum, an SMS: - Identifies safety hazards; - Ensures that remedial action necessary to maintain an acceptable level of safety is implemented; - Provides for continuous monitoring and regular assessment of the safety level achieved; and - Aims to make continuous improvement to the overall level of safety.
+Safety Objective A high-level statement of a desired safety outcome that is to be achieved within an operator's safety management system (SMS).
 Safety (Operational) The state in which the possibility of harm to persons or of property damage is reduced to and maintained at or below an acceptable level through a continuing process of hazard identification and safety risk management.
 Note: The term safety used in the ISM and the ISSM refers to the management of safety and/or security risks that have the potential to affect aircraft operations.
 Note: The term safety used in the GOSM refers to the management of safety and/or security risks that have the potential to affect aircraft or ground operations See Aircraft Operations.

+Safety Performance Indicator (SPI)

+A data-based safety parameter used for monitoring and assessing safety performance; aligns with relevant safety objectives.

+See Safety Objective

+Safety Performance Target (SPT)

+A planned or intended target for a safety performance indicator to be achieved over a given period.

+Safety Promotion

-$\triangle$ Safety Performance Indicator (SPI) A data-based safety parameter used for monitoring and assessing safety performance.
-Safety Promotion The component of an SMS that provides support for the processes associated with safety risk management and safety assurance, and defines: - Training and education; - Safety communication.
+The component of an SMS that provides support for the processes associated with safety risk management and safety assurance, and defines:

+- Training and education;

+- Safety communication.

 See Safety Assurance, Safety Management System (SMS) and Safety Risk Management.
 Safety Review Board (SRB) A strategic committee within an SMS that comprises senior management officials; addresses high level safety issues associated with an operator's policies, resource allocation organizational performance monitoring.
 See Safety Management System (SMS) and Safety Action Group (SAG).

-Safety Risk The projected severity and likelihood of occurrence of an adverse consequence or outcome from an existing hazard.
+Safety Risk The projected severity and likelihood of any adverse consequence(s) or outcome(s) from or associated with an existing hazard.
 A projected outcome could be an accident, but an intermediate unsafe event or consequence might be identified as the most credible outcome.
 See Hazard (Aircraft Operations), Safety Risk Assessment (SRA).

-Safety Risk Assessment (SRA)

-A formal process used to determine safety risk by assessing the potential severity and likelihood of occurrence of an adverse consequence or outcome from an existing hazard.
+Safety Risk Assessment (SRA) A formal process used to determine safety risk by assessing the potential severity and likelihood of occurrence of an adverse consequence or outcome from an existing hazard.
 See Safety Risk, Safety Risk Management.